A Rate-Splitting Approach to Fading Channels with Imperfect Channel-State Information: Rate-Splitting With Layers

-In Figure~\ref{fig:R_vs_SNR}, several bounds on the mutual information $I(X_\textnormal{G};Y|\hat{H})$ for Gaussian inputs are plotted against the SNR on a range from $-10\,\dB$ to $30\,\dB$.
-From top to bottom, we have the coherent capacity \eqref{eq:coherent_UB}; the upper bound \eqref{I_upper}; the supremum $R^{\star}(P)$ of all rate-splitting bounds (Theorem~\ref{thm:infinite_layering}); the two-layer rate-splitting bound with optimized power allocation $R^{\star}(P,2)$; and M\'edard's lower bound $R_\textnormal{M}(P)$.
+In Figure~\ref{fig:R_vs_SNR:fixed_CSI}, several bounds on the Gaussian-input mutual information $I(X_\textnormal{G};Y|\hat{H})$ are plotted against the SNR on a range from $-10\,\dB$ to $30\,\dB$.
+From top to bottom, we have the coherent capacity \eqref{eq:coherent_UB}; the upper bound \eqref{I_upper}; the supremum $R^{\star}(P)$ over all rate-splitting bounds (Theorem~\ref{thm:infinite_layering}); the two-layer rate-splitting bound with optimized power allocation $R^{\star}(P,2)$; and M\'edard's lower bound $R_\textnormal{M}(P)$.
 The grey-shaded area indicates the region in which the curve of the exact Gaussian-input mutual information $I(X_\textnormal{G};Y|\hat{H})$ is located.
 For this simulation, we have chosen $\hat{H}$ and $\tilde{H}$ to be independent and complex circularly-symmetric Gaussian with parameters $\mu=0$, $\hat{V}=\frac{1}{2}$, and $\tilde{V}(\hat{h}) = \frac{1}{2}$, $\hat{h}\in\mathbb{C}$.
-Observe that the proposed rate-splitting approach achieves the most significant rate gains at high SNR.
-In this simulation, the increase $R^{\star}(P)-R_\textnormal{M}(P)$ is approximately $0.28$ bits per channel use for large $P$.
+Observe that the proposed rate-splitting approach sharpens the bound most at high SNR.
+In this simulation, the increase $R^{\star}(P)-R_\textnormal{M}(P)$ is approximately $0.28$ bits per channel use as $P$ tends to infinity.

+Figure~\ref{fig:energy_per_bit:fixed_CSI} shows the same bounds as Figure~\ref{fig:R_vs_SNR:fixed_CSI}, but this time with the rate plotted against the energy per information bit $E_\textnormal{b}/N_0$.
+Observe that the minimum energy per bit of all bounds (except that of the coherent capacity $C_\textnormal{coh}$) is equal to $1.41$dB, thus demonstrating that the rate-splitting approach sharpens the bound only marginally at low SNR.